-Part A: Children’s life in Haiti
+Part A: Children’s life in Economic situations have worsened in

 Part B: Ayiti the cost of life